 Do it, but if the answer is incorrect, don’t provide the right answers.
 Help them learn how to get to the right answer.

-Examples of what to say:
+What to say:

 #1 is correct, good effort on #2.
 Can you share with me your first step for that problem?